-Ted Baker, where I eventually did my shopping, offers a very similar solution.
+Ted Baker offers a very similar solution.
 Here’s their main landing page.

 They have a number of categories displayed on the homepage to take you exactly where you need to go.
 That’s what you need to do, but don’t offer segmentation options based on your gut feeling or instinct alone.

-And it’s good advice, but if taken at face value it’s advice more similar to fool’s gold that a nugget of wisdom.
+But I have to warn you!
 Data alone, especially the big picture data of conversions by channel and the like, is too broad and offers little actionable insights.